malinduGamage/RPAL-Interpreter/README.md

 ## Features

 - Tokenizes a given RPAL program
+- Filter the tokenization
+- Additional functions to print tokens and filtered tokens
 - Constructs the Abstract Syntax Tree (AST) and Standard Tree (ST)
 - Additional functions to print AST and ST
+- Linearlize the Standard Tree (ST)
 - Generates Control Structures
+- Additional functions to print the cse table
 - Executes the RPAL program and produces the output

 The interpreter consists of the following main components: